 While both versions of the game are not cross-play compatible, players with the Nintendo 3DS version of the game can use their Nintendo 3DS as a game controller (the only game to do so) for the Wii U version.
 In addition, players can transfer and use custom characters through this functionality.
 On June 14, 2015, Nintendo released a free "Smash Controller" app for the Nintendo 3DS that allows the game controller functionality without requiring players to use the Nintendo 3DS version of the game itself.

-Super Smash Bros. retains the core fighting mechanics that are the series trademarks, pitting up to four fighters against each other in 2D arena spaces populated with a variety of platforms.
-The objective is to knock the opponents from the arena and win by either scoring the most K.O.s, or in stock matches, until they are the only fighter left standing.
+Super Smash Bros. retains the core fighting mechanics that are the series' trademarks, pitting up to four fighters against each other in 2D arena spaces populated with a variety of platforms.
+The objective is to knock the opponents out of the arena and win by either scoring the most K.O.s, or in stock matches, until they are the only fighter left standing.